cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP MetricsClient metricsClient = new MetricsClient(clientConfig);

-  // Fetch the total number of events that have been processed by a flowlet RuntimeMetrics metric = metricsClient.getFlowletMetrics(NamespaceId.DEFAULT.app("HelloWorld").flow("someFlow").flowlet("someFlowlet"));
+  // Fetch the total number of requests that have been processed by a service RuntimeMetrics metric = metricsClient.getServiceMetrics(NamespaceId.DEFAULT.app("SportResults").service("RetrieveCounts"));
   long processed = metric.getProcessed();

 .. _monitor-client: